Source-Only Cross-Weather LiDAR via Geometry-Aware Point Drop

-We present a \textbf{Light Geometry-aware adapter}.
-The module aligns azimuth and applies horizontal circular padding to preserve neighbor continuity across the $0^\circ$–$360^\circ$ wrap-around boundary.
-A local-window K-Nearest Neighbors gathers nearby points and computes simple local statistics, which are compressed into compact \textbf{geometry-aware cues}.
-During training, these cues drive \emph{region-aware regularization} that stabilizes predictions in structurally fragile areas.
-The adapter is \emph{plug-and-play}, complements augmentation, and can be enabled only during training with negligible inference cost.
+To address this limitation, we propose a Light Geometry-Aware Adapter.
+This module aligns azimuths and applies horizontal circular padding to preserve neighbor continuity across the $0^\circ$--$360^\circ$ wrap-around boundary.
+Using a local-window K-Nearest Neighbors (KNN) search, it aggregates nearby points and computes lightweight local statistics, compressing them into compact geometry-aware cues.
+During training, these cues facilitate region-aware regularization, which effectively stabilizes predictions in structurally fragile areas.
+The proposed adapter is designed to be plug-and-play, complements existing augmentation techniques, and operates exclusively during training, incurring negligible inference overhead.